|Old Bull Lee

 As the dust settles from the horrific collision, the woman emerges from the limo.
 She's unsteady but uninjured.
 She surveys the wreckage, observes that she's the only survivor, and walks down the hill, into the woods, and towards the lights of Los Angeles, spread out below.

-For the next two hours the woman from the wreck, alternately called "Rita" and "Camilla," interacts with another woman, alternately called "Betty" and "Diane".
-They're both are actresses who interact with Adam, a director.
+For the next two hours the woman from the wreck, alternately called "Rita" and "Camilla," interacts with another woman, alternately called "Betty" and "Diane."
+They're both actresses who interact with Adam, a director.
 The film shows us a long series of strange, sometimes disconnected scenes that appear to be hallucinations or dreams.

 Some give up in frustration and vow never to watch another David Lynch film.
 Others are intrigued and watch the film again to review particular segments.
 Some watch it repeatedly, searching for ever deeper understanding with each viewing.
 The latter group has turned the Mulholland Drive into a cult favorite.